spotty118/billanalyzer/README.verizon-plans.md

-# Verizon Plans Update Guide (February 2025)
+# Verizon Plans & Promotions Update Guide (February 2025)

-This guide explains how to update the Verizon plans data in the database with the latest pricing and features.
+This guide explains how to update the Verizon plans and promotions data in the database.

 ## Current Plan Details